 In many States across Australia there are penalties or fines that may be applied to people or businesses refusing access to those in the company of their Seeing Eye Dog.

 If you do not get the outcome you want, that is, to access whatever service you are being denied, please contact Vision Australia's Advocacy Department at [email protected] or telephone 1300 84 74 66 for further information and advice.
 We can discuss with you what other steps you might take, including making a formal disability discrimination complaint against the business through the Australian Human Rights Commission.

-There are numerous pieces of legislation and regulations relating to assistance dogs and the rights of their owners.
-We have provided a general list for your interest - please note there are many other Acts and Regulations that also have sections concerning assistance dogs.
+There are numerous pieces of legislation relating to Seeing Eye Dogs and the rights of their owners, and trainers.
+We have provided a general list for your interest - please note there are many other Acts and Regulations that also have sections concerning Seeing Eye Dogs.

 Assistance Dogs - Acts and Regulations

-Links to commonly cited legislation and regulations relating to assistance dogs is provided for general interest and in good faith.
-Many other Acts and regulations also have sections concerning assistance dogs.
+Links to commonly cited legislation relating to Seeing Eye Dogs is provided for general interest and in good faith.
+Many other Acts and regulations also have sections concerning Seeing Eye Dogs.